OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/OpenSourceSpringCleaning/Lobby)

-# Why this Open Source Spring Cleaning?
+# Why this Open Source Spring Cleaning initiative?

 Starting out contributing to open source projects can be daunting.
 Opening up the issues belonging to popular open source projects typically means unfolding a set of very technical tasks for which deep codebase knowledge is crucial.
 Here's [one](https://github.com/ReactiveX/RxJava/issues) example.
 Where would you start...?